dbenning/AINamify-ai-photo-image-filename-generator/README.md

 ## Description

-AINamify is a Python application that uses AI (via the BLIP model) to generate unique and descriptive filenames for images.
+AINamify is a Python application that uses AI (via the local Saleforce BLIP model) to generate unique and descriptive filenames for images.
 The app provides a graphical user interface (GUI) using Tkinter, allowing users to rename images in bulk based on AI-generated captions.
 It also ensures uniqueness in filenames by appending a random string and allows for easy processing of image directories.

+NOTE: FAST image rename process even on local CPU with no GPU.

 ## Features